The history and beauty of black and white photography

 How it Works

-With a Photographic Film
+With a Photographic Film;

-With a Electronic Images (Digital cameras)
+With an Electronic Images (Digital cameras, sensor)

 For digital cameras, the reflected light from each object is focused into the image sensor, which generates an electric charge at each pixel and these electronic charges are then processed electronically and then stored as digital files in modern storage devices, for example, memory cards.

 The first camera photography was invented in the 1820s, before that time, people relied heavily on traditional media for capturing images, for example, paintings, sketches, and drawings.
 However, when it emerged, it seemed to vividly capture more information or detail about an object than the traditional media.

 The first successful black and white images were taken by Joseph Nicephore Niepce a French developer.
 However, it got destroyed as the attempted to make copies of it.
 He was again successful in 1825, where he managed to produce a black and white image of a window.